lonycell/grafana.v7/docs/sources/http_api/annotations.md

 ]
 ```

-> Starting in Grafana v6.4 regions annotations are now returned in one entity that now includes the timeEnd property.
+> Starting in ThingSPIN v6.4 regions annotations are now returned in one entity that now includes the timeEnd property.

 ## Create Annotation

-Creates an annotation in the Grafana database.
+Creates an annotation in the ThingSPIN database.
 The `dashboardId` and `panelId` fields are optional.
 If they are not specified then a global annotation is created and can be queried in any dashboard that adds
-the Grafana annotations data source.
+the ThingSPIN annotations data source.
 When creating a region annotation include the timeEnd property.

 `POST /api/annotations`